-Victims affected by this malware are presented with a ransom note with the image of the villainous character Billy, every hour with the ransom amount increasing as the time passes.
+Victims affected by this malware are presented with a ransom note with the image of the villainous character Billy every hour, with the ransom amount increasing as time passes.

 Encrypted files are appended with the .locked extension.
 The decryption key is made available only when a sum of $250 is paid as ransom amount.

 FLocker is primarily targeted at Android Smartphones.
-It’s a Lock screen malware that locks your smartphone and demands a ransom.
-Recently it has infected smart TVs as well.
+It’s lock screen malware that locks your smartphone and demands a ransom.
+Recently, it has infected smart TVs as well.

 For someone who is willing to assume the risks and work involved with making ransomware…